X8J/AEmanageLayers/README.md

 To add
 + Select which layer times you want renamed (i.e. solids, shape layers, etc.)
 + When ae dialog opens dont effect script
-+ Going in and out of precomps affects nothing
++ Going in and out of precomps no longer stops renaming process

 # How to install